cloudposse/terraform-aws-cloudtrail-cloudwatch-alarms/README.md

 |  `AWSConfigChangeCount`            |  Alarms when AWS Config changes.   |
 |  `RouteTableChangesCount`          |  Alarms when route table changes are detected.   |

-## Dashboard Created
+## Dashboards Created

-Two CloudWatch Dashboards can be created as well, and will be automatically created by default.
+By default two CloudWatch Dashboards will be automatically created.

 ![CloudWatch Dashboard](docs/screen1.png)